Gravitational matter-antimatter impact interactions

 \subsection{Interactions between particles at close range}

-The impact model thus predicts normal gravitational far reaching attraction between matter and matter as well as between antimatter and antimatter, whereas there is no interaction between matter and antimatter in a symmetric ambigraviton environment.
+The impact model thus predicts normal gravitational attraction between remote masses of matter and matter as well as of antimatter and antimatter, whereas there is no interaction between matter and antimatter in a symmetric ambigraviton environment.
 In Subsection~\ref{ss:3_2}, processes have been discussed, if this condition is not met.

-As pointed out by \citet{Fle17} in Subsection~\ref{ss:2_3}, this behaviour changes at close range, where we find a very strong repulsion between matter and matter as well as between antimatter and antimatter, whereas a very strong attraction is characteristic for near matter-antimatter encounters.\footnote{Electrostatic forces are not taken into account.
+As pointed out by \citet{Fle17}, cf. Subsection~\ref{ss:2_5}, this behaviour changes at close range, where we find a very strong repulsion between matter and matter as well as between antimatter and antimatter, whereas a very strong attraction is characteristic for near matter-antimatter encounters.\footnote{Electrostatic forces are not taken into account.
 Neutron and antineutron interactions could be appropriate models.}